akshaydesaiog/metabot-poc/README.md

-Add OPEN_API_KEY as env variable to run server
+Add OPEN_API_KEY in env variable and run the server